-Who Would You Pick to Play the Remarkable Bessie Stringfield in a Film?
+Who Would You Pick To Play The Remarkable Bessie Stringfield In A Film?

 that would be needed for someone to play the role; and besides, have you seen her

 lately?
-She’s looks fantastic after losing about 80 pounds thanks a strict diet and exercise regimen.
+She’s looks fantastic after losing nearly 100 pounds thanks a strict diet and exercise regimen.

 And, yes, you would need a strong